coq/coq/doc/sphinx/addendum/canonical-structures.rst

     End theory.
   End EQ.

-We use Coq modules as name spaces.
+We use Coq modules as namespaces.
 This allows us to follow the same pattern and naming convention for the rest of the chapter.
-The base name space contains the definitions of the algebraic structure.
+The base namespace contains the definitions of the algebraic structure.
 To keep the example small, the algebraic structure ``EQ.type`` we are defining is very simplistic, and characterizes terms on which a binary relation is defined, without requiring such relation to validate any property.
-The inner theory module contains the overloaded notation ``==`` and will eventually contain lemmas holding on all the instances of the algebraic structure (in this case there are no lemmas).
+The inner theory module contains the overloaded notation ``==`` and will eventually contain lemmas holding all the instances of the algebraic structure (in this case there are no lemmas).

 Note that in practice the user may want to declare ``EQ.obj`` as a coercion, but we will not do that here.

-The following line tests that, when we assume a type ``e`` that is in theEQ class, then we can relates two of its objects with ``==``.
+The following line tests that, when we assume a type ``e`` that is in theEQ class, we can relate two of its objects with ``==``.

 .. coqtop:: all